hoangduytran/blender-manual/manual/addons/interface/amaranth.rst

 Libraries Bookmark
 ------------------

-The "Libraries" panel in the File Browser displays the path to all the libraries linked to that .blend.
+The "Libraries" panel in the File Browser displays the path to all the libraries linked to that blend-file.
 That way you can quickly go to the folders related to the file.

 Usage: Find it in the **Libraries** panel in File Browser.
 Click on any path to go to that directory.